Trump set to make billions as stock deal closes - ExBulletin

 Trump set to make billions as stock deal closes

-Donald Trump appears to be looking for funds to pay a $464 million fraud fine.
+NEW YORK Former US President Donald Trump appears to be looking for funds to pay a $464 million ($365 million) fraud fine.
 Could the Stock Market come to its rescue?

 Trump Media, which runs social media platform Truth Social, is set to become a publicly traded company, after a majority of Digital World Acquisition Corp shareholders voted Friday to acquire it.